U.S. considering complete ban on Russian aluminum -Bloomberg | Law-Order

 U.S. considering complete ban on Russian aluminum -Bloomberg

+Shares of Alcoa Corp were last trading up more than 3% following the report.
+Rusal , the world's largest aluminum producer outside China, did not immediately reply to a Reuters' request for comment.

-The Biden administration is considering putting in place a complete ban on Russian aluminum in response to Russia's military escalation in Ukraine, Bloomberg reported on Wednesday.
+The Biden administration is considering a complete ban on Russian aluminum in response to Russia's military escalation in Ukraine, Bloomberg reported on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)